vippsas/vipps-solutions/vending-machines/qr-to-merchant-site-payment-only.md

 ## When to use

 This QR code can be used when you don't have a screen, and it's not possible to present the dynamic [one-time payment QR](one-time-payment.md).
-This is almost identical to [Static QR directing to the app for payment](qr-direct-to-payment-in-app.md), but here you use your payment interface to provide many types of payment options.

 ## Details